Alternatives to Credit Cards

 Planning some home improvements or the holiday of a lifetime?
 Can’t access the best credit card deals with 0% periods or low-interest rates?
 It may actually work out cheaper for you to take out a personal loan if you can secure a more attractive interest rate.

 Make sure you’re crystal clear on whether you are taking a fixed rate or variable rate product too as this could have a real impact on your ability to service the loan and budget for other things.
-Check out which personal loan is best for me to demystify personal loan lending.
+If you're wondering "which personal loan is best for me?" you might want to start with checking your eligibility on moneymatcher, our free online comparison tool.

 Peer to peer lending